ryancdickson/crp-staging/content/index.md

 Recurring "complete" (i.e., "full", "full system", or "full re-assessment") audits MUST occur at least once every 365 calendar days (or 366 calendar days in a leap year).
 These audits MUST begin once a CA's key material has been generated and MUST continue until the corresponding root CA's key material has been destroyed or is no longer included in the Chrome Root Store.

-For each incident reported in an ETSI Audit Attestation Letter or WebTrust Assurance Report, auditors SHOULD opine that (1) the scope, impact, and root cause of incidents are accurately and fairly stated in the publicly-disclosed incident reports, and (2) that the corresponding actions taken by the CA Owner (a) satisfactorily address those root causes and (b) meaningfully reduce likelihood of the issue’s recurrence.
+For each incident reported in an ETSI Audit Attestation Letter or WebTrust Assurance Report, auditors SHOULD opine that (a) the scope, impact, and root cause of incidents are accurately and fairly stated in the publicly-disclosed incident reports, and (b) that the corresponding actions taken by the CA Owner satisfactorily address those root causes and meaningfully reduce likelihood of the issue’s recurrence.

 #### 1.4.2.
 Ad-Hoc Audits